 - Use Web-Safe Fonts To Create A Consistent And On-Brand Experience

 - Optimize Your Email Marketing Design’s Footer For Action

 Keep reading to learn which best practices you should follow this year!
-As a bonus, we’re also highlighting the five most exciting email marketing design trends for 2021, so check those out too, while you’re here.
+As a bonus, we’re also highlighting this year’s five most exciting email marketing design trends, so check those out too, while you’re here.